patching...

 "Furthermore," the demand continued, "re-appoint myself and Ms. Catanzaro so we can actually get something done."

-Wyka's second demand is for the town to open the bid process to hire someone to handle the municipal website and general online services for the town.
+Wyka's second demand is for the town to for the town.
 Right now, the firm Alpha Dog Solutions has the job via a no-bid process not witnessed or vetted by citizens.

 The activist's third condition gave voice to the frustration of many non-Republicans in a township in which it is often heard in government halls and back rooms that Democrats and others who wish to have a say in their government should move out of Parsippany and Morris County.